The-Legoman-Guy/GlobalGamejam2016-ThePriest/README.md

 # Notes

-- there is stills some bugs
+- there is still some bugs
 - I don't personally own the game, so i won't put all sources on github.
 I just put executable files to let you test /play the game.